andrehuang/andrehuang.github.io/_pages/about.md

 I am Haiwen Huang, my Chinese name is 黄海文.
 I am a PhD student at University of Tübingen, co-supervised by [Prof. Andreas Geiger](http://www.cvlibs.net/) and [Dr. Dan Zhang](https://www.bosch-ai.com/research/researcher-pages/t_overviewpage_133.html), starting in Jan.
 2022.
 I am also an [ELLIS PhD student](https://ellis.eu/phd-postdoc).

 My PhD research focuses on **improving the generalization of vision and multimodal models**, enabling them to perform robustly across diverse tasks and domains.
 For example, I have developed methods that leverage 3D priors to enhance 2D object detection in [GOOD](https://openreview.net/forum?id=W-nZDQyuy8D) (ICLR 2023) and use self-distillation to upsample features in Vision Foundation Models in [LoftUp](https://arxiv.org/abs/2504.14032).
 I have also contributed to building more reliable evaluations of open-vocabulary generalization in [RENOVATE](https://openreview.net/forum?id=Uw2eJOI822&referrer=%5Bthe%20profile%20of%20Andreas%20Geiger%5D) (NeurIPS 2024).
+I am also hornered to receive [NeurIPS 2024 Top Reviewer Award](https://neurips.cc/Conferences/2024/ProgramCommittee#top-reviewers) and [CVPR 2025 Outstanding Reviewer Award](https://cvpr.thecvf.com/Conferences/2025/ProgramCommittee#all-outstanding-reviewer)，

 I envision my work through a three-tiered “research pyramid”: (1) Method Development, (2) Performance Evaluation, and (3) Normative Meta-Evaluation.
 My PhD projects focus on the first two levels, but my long-term goal is to address all three to ensure that AI truly benefits society.

 ![Research Pyramid](pyramid-propsal.png)

 🔴 **News**:
+- May 2025: I am recognized as an Outstanding Reviwer for CVPR 2025!
+[Link](https://cvpr.thecvf.com/Conferences/2025/ProgramCommittee#all-outstanding-reviewer)
-- I will be starting an internship in _Google Zurich_ from July 2025.
+- April 2025: I will be starting an internship in _Google Zurich_ from July 2025.

 Before my PhD studies, I completed my MSc in CS at University of Oxford, advised by [Prof. Yarin Gal](http://www.cs.ox.ac.uk/people/yarin.gal/website/), and my undergrad study in Mathematics at Peking University, advised by [Prof. Bin Dong](https://bicmr.pku.edu.cn/~dongbin/).
 I have also worked as a researcher for a year at Megvii (previously known as Face++) with [Xinyu Zhou](https://scholar.google.com/citations?user=Jv4LCj8AAAAJ&hl=en) as my group leader, studying large-scale annotation and OoD detection methods.